 Cook Time: 5 minutes

-4 slices whole-wheat or multi-grain bread, I used Milton’s Multi-Grain bread, see shopping tip
+4 slices whole-wheat or multi-grain bread, I used Milton’s Multi-Grain bread, see shopping tips

-4 tablespoons natural unsalted chunky or smooth peanut butter, see shopping tip
+2 tablespoons natural unsalted chunky or smooth peanut butter

-2 tablespoons reduced-sugar strawberry preserves or your favorite, see shopping tip
+2 tablespoons reduced-sugar strawberry preserves or your favorite, see shopping tips

 4 egg whites